Best Western Plus City Centre/Centre-Ville

 Step aboard the historic streetcar for a ride around the museum site and enjoy a fifteen-minute ride on a passenger train.
-The custom tours, day camps and school programs, round out the activities available for children.
-Before leaving, stop by the gift shop to browse the wonderful selection of items.
-Make the most of your time at this wonderful Quebec museum, by enjoying comfortable accommodations from Best Western hotels.
+The custom tours, day camps, and school programs round out the activities available for children.
+Before leaving, stop by the gift shop to browse the selection of Quebec souvenirs.

 Covering around 8,600 acres, Ferme Guillaume Létourneau grows organic fruits and vegetables on l'île d'Orléans à Québec, in Sainte-Famille, northeast of Quebec City, Quebec.
 Although the farm’s focus is on the production of maple syrup, taffy, and caramel, visitors are also invited to enjoy a bounty of “U-pick” berries and apples, as seasons allow.

 Fall visitors will find farm-fresh jams, jellies, butter dishes, and grout available for purchase, as well as organically grown fruits and vegetables.
 Ferme Guillaume Létourneau prides itself on being open to visitors every day each fall and winter.